 I’m sure they timed ‘Spirit Is Stronger Than Truth’ to coincide with the ten o’clock chimes of the church clock (Cathryn hints as much) and I swear they are in the right key, too.
 This album makes space for a Willoughby solo, ‘Fingers Crossed’, something that often gets squeezed out of studio sets but he also gets to stretch out with some gorgeous guitar breaks notably on ‘Two Hearts One Love’.
 The set can’t be complete without ‘Alice’s Song’ and I guess that Cathryn’s nod to her early professional career in ‘You’ve Lost That Lovin’ Feeling’ will be a semi-permanent feature in their set.

 They encore with a real country classic, ‘My Window Faces The South’, as recorded in 1938 by Bob Wills and a more un-churchlike sound you couldn’t wish to hear and both Cathryn and Brian let their hair down.
 I know the serious and thoughtful songs are their stock in trade but they should let themselves go a little more often.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the CATHRYN CRAIG & BRIAN WILLOUGHBY – In Concert Saint Pancras Old Church London link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the CATHRYN CRAIG & BRIAN WILLOUGHBY – In Concert Saint Pancras Old Church London link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 Artists’ website: www.craigandwilloughby.com